 Over time, you may notice that you have multiple entries for the same contact.
 You can manually find and merge duplicates into one entry, or you can use Google to do this automatically.

 If you make changes to your Contacts that you want to undo, you can restore your full contacts list to an earlier saved version.
 This allows you to undo changes like:

 - Recovering contacts that have been accidentally deleted

 Access the UD Address Book

 You can access the UD Address Book in several ways:

 - within a new message, click To to open the Select contacts window.
 Type in the name of the individual you wish to find.
 You will see a list of matches from your own Contacts list as well as the University of Dayton contacts list

 - click Contacts, then type the name of the individual in the Search field at the top of the window.
 You will see a list of matches from your own Contacts lists as well as the Domain Directory (i.e., the UD Address Book)

 - click Contacts, then select Directory from the navigation menu on the left side of the screen for the full UD Address Book

-For general information on how to use Calendar, visit the Google Apps Learning Center.
+For general information on how to use Google Contacts, visit the Google Apps Learning Center.
 In addition, Google provides Online Gmail Help (Contacts are considered a subset of Gmail).